SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

           quality, as well as a desire to protect their intellectual property rights and control how their content is distributed.
-          - Content Providers: They may have specific contractual requirements and business goals related to licensing their content to Netflix, such as maximizing revenue and protecting their brand image.
+          - Content Providers: They may have specific contractual requirements and business goals related to licensing their content to Apple TV+, such as maximizing revenue and protecting their brand image.
-          - Business Partners: They may have technical requirements related to integrating their systems with Netflix's platform, as well as contractual requirements related to payment schedules and data sharing.
+          - Business Partners: They may have technical requirements related to integrating their systems with Apple TV+'s platform, as well as contractual requirements related to payment schedules and data sharing.

    -  ### **2.4 Operating Environment**